Spring Security OAuth2

 }

-Lastly (and optionally), the swagger/REST API is not configured for oauth2, so we replace the index.html
+Lastly (and optionally), the swagger/REST API is not configured for oauth2, so we replace the index.html page with one to redirect straight to the Wicket Viewer:

 <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">